 Five Reasons Why Every Person Needs a Mentor

 The well you drink from is the well that you think from and, eventually, it is the well that you become.
 This is the first thought that comes to my mind as I think about the impact of Dr. Myles Munroe on my life.
 He was the mentor to the mentors.
-I miss him and my life will never be the same again.
+I miss him, and my life will never be the same again.
 Do you have a mentor?
 This is someone who challenges you to be better than ever.

 There are five reasons why every person needs a mentor:

 Close the gap in your learning and execution.
 The mentor has experience in certain areas where you are lacking.
-They have been where you are attempting to go and can you teach you the shortcuts to solving problems and finding solutions.
+They have been where you are attempting to go and can teach you the shortcuts to solving problems and finding solutions.

 Readers are leaders and leaders are readers.
 Dr. Munroe was an avid reader.
 He would share what he was reading and how it impacted his thinking.
 I watched him and realized that if I was going to be a world-class thinker that I had to read beyond Sports Illustrated and GQ magazine.

 Listen more than you talk.
 I will never forget attending a dinner with another mentor, Dr. Mark Chironna, Dr. Myles Munroe, and several other people.
 I sat watching these extraordinary individuals share their insight.
 However, when Dr. Munroe started talking, you could hear a pin drop and no one moved.
 He shared from a deep well of profound wisdom with an enlightened global worldview that was music to my ears.
 There was no need for me to talk.
-I just need to listen.
+I just needed to listen.